joshuaclayton/specit/README.markdown

 * match (checks against a regular expression)
 * respondTo (checks that a function exists)
 * beLessThan (checks a number is less than another)
+* beLessThanOrEqualTo (checks a number is less than or equal to another)

 ## What's it do?